Indonesia–European Union relations: History

 Indonesian President Prabowo Subianto with EU Commission President Ursula von der Leyen at the Berlaymont building.

 Since the relationship between Indonesia and the European Union began, bilateral cooperation has continued to expand and finally the European Union Delegation to Indonesia was opened in 1988.
 The economic and political dialogue between Indonesia and the European Union takes the form of regular High Officials Meetings.
 In 2000 relations were further strengthened with the release of the European Commission communication "Developing Closer Relations between Indonesia and the EU".
 In November 2013, the European Union's high representative for foreign and security policy Catherine Ashton made her first official visit to Indonesia which was hailed as a long-awaited breakthrough in EU relations with Indonesia.
 Indonesia was the first ASEAN country to sign a Comprehensive Partnership (Partnership and Cooperation Agreement) with the European Union in 2009.
 The agreement is the legal and political umbrella for bilateral relations between Indonesia and the European Union.
 The agreement came into effect in May 2014 and provides for extensive cooperation in the areas of security and political dialogue, trade, investment and economic cooperation as well as efforts to strengthen people-to-people ties through mobility, educational programs and cultural exchanges.

 The relationship between Indonesia and the European Union reached a new point when President Joko Widodo visited Brussels on April 21, 2016.
-President Joko Widodo met with three Presidents of the three main institutions of the European Union, namely the President of the European Council, Donald Tusk, the President of the European Commission, Jean-Claude Jucker and the President of the European Parliament, Martin Schulz.
+President Joko Widodo met with three Presidents of the three main institutions of the European Union, namely the President of the European Council, Donald Tusk, the President of the European Commission, Jean-Claude Juncker and the President of the European Parliament, Martin Schulz.
 The visit then became a milestone for future cooperation between Indonesia and the European Union with the production of a Joint Statement between the President of the Republic of Indonesia, the President of the European Council, the President of the European Commission containing a political commitment to start negotiations on the Indonesia-EU Comprehensive Economic Partnership Agreement, a political commitment to implement FLEGT Licensing, encourage the elimination of palm oil barriers, Schengen visa exemptions, and the lifting of flight bans as well as cooperation in combating terrorism, promoting peace and tolerance, and education.

 The first meeting of the Joint Committee (JC) under the Comprehensive Partnership (PCA) was then held in Brussels, Belgium on 28-29 November 2016.
 The meeting was opened by Federica Mogherini as the High Representative of the European Union for Foreign and Security Policy and Vice President of the European Commission, and by the Minister of Foreign Affairs of the Republic of Indonesia, Retno Marsudi.
 In this meeting, both parties discussed the implementation of new and old Working Groups and Dialogues, following up on security and human rights cooperation, exploring research and technology cooperation, and discussing cooperation on peatland management.